MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-createthreadpoolwait.md

-If the function succeeds, it returns a <b>TP_WAIT</b> structure that defines the wait object.
+If the function succeeds, it returns a pointer to a <b>TP_WAIT</b> structure that defines the wait object.
 Applications do not modify the members of this structure.

 If the function fails, it returns NULL.
 To retrieve extended error information, call <a href="https://docs.microsoft.com/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.